Free Online Resources

 Local History Walks

-Are you a borough resident?
-Why not download our local history walks and explore your area while practising social distancing and staying safe.
+Are you a borough resident or planning a visit to Tower Hamlets?
+Why not download our local history walks and explore the history of our borough and communities on foot.

 You might not be able to visit our exhibitions in person but we have a selection of online exhibitions for you to explore, including: